Umakraft/Umakraft/Refinery/Overview.md

 Refiner
    │
    ▼
-Packager
+Compiler
    │
    ▼
-Distributor

-Supervisor
-   │
-   └── Oversees and coordinates the entire Refinery workflow.
+Depot
 ```

 ## Department Overview

 ### Refiner

-Transforms trusted data into meaningful information by performing calculations, analysis, and business logic.
+Transforms trusted data into meaningful information by performing calculations, analysis, comparisons, and business logic.

-### Packager

-Converts refined information into structured outputs suitable for presentation, reports, image generation, or other consumers.

-### Distributor
+### Compiler

-Delivers packaged information to its intended destination, such as Discord channels, direct messages, notifications, or other project components.
+Combines one or more refined results into complete, standardized products that are ready for storage.

-### Supervisor
+### Depot

-Coordinates Refinery operations by managing automated workflows, scheduled tasks, execution timing, monitoring, and operational control.
+Stores completed products produced by the Compiler and preserves them until they are requested by the next architectural stage.

 ---